chauff/cse1500-web-transcripts/_lectures/security.md

 ### Security misconfiguration

 Web application engineering requires extensive knowledge of system administration and the entire web development stack.
-Security vulnerabilities can arise in all aspects of the application: the web server, the database, the application framework, the sever's operating system, etc. Common issues are the following:
+Security vulnerabilities can arise in all aspects of the application: the web server, the database, the application framework, the server's operating system, etc. Common issues are the following:

 - Default accounts and passwords remain set.
 - Resources may be publicly accessible that should not be.